Oscar-Tark/Squirrel-EES/README.md

 [Loading C# scripts (mono_legacy only)]
 ---------------

-In order to use any compiled C# script we must load them into Scorpion.
+In order to use any compiled C# script we must load them into Squirrel.
 This will allow us to call any function within a class.
 Please note that loading a C# library only supports loading one class at a time from all assemblies, this means that in order to load multiple classes from one assembly is currently not possible.

 Syntax: